 There are two part of this.
 First is the minimum software requirement, and then the minimum hardware requirement.

 If you are running Windows 7 and Windows 8, and looking to upgrade to Windows 10, make sure you are running the latest version of either Windows 7 SP1 or Windows 8.1 Update.
-You can go to the Updates section, and then upgrade your system to the latest stable version of Windows or click here for Windows 7 SP1 or Windows 8.1 Update.
+You can go to the Updates section, and then upgrade your system to the latest stable version of Windows.

 The next check is on the hardware.